jangeloni/challenge_amadeus/README.md

     - Cannot install properly Geobases or Neobase
     - We can get airport name by using http://fr.whattheflight.com/aeroports/codes-iata-oaci/ (not programtically)
     - After viewing Geobase structure and methods, the code to find city name or airport is at the end of the file.

+IMPORTANT : I finally put my results and observation directly in the ipynb files, or into the mail.